BrightTag/Crosstie/README.md

 ### <a name="map"></a>map
 #### Description
-`BrightTag.Util.map` method creates a new array with the results of calling a provided function on every element in this array.
+`BrightTag.Util.map(source, callback, [thisObject])` method creates a new array with the results of calling a provided function on every element in this array.

+#### Arguments
+- source - an Array
+- callback - the callback that determines the result
+- thisObject - an optional context to use as this in the callback

 #### Examples
 ```sh